vertec-io/pl3xus/docs-site/content/docs/contributing/index.md

 ---
-title: Contributing to bevy_eventwork
+title: Contributing to pl3xus
 ---
-# Contributing to bevy_eventwork
+# Contributing to pl3xus

-This section is for developers contributing to bevy_eventwork itself.
+This section is for developers contributing to pl3xus itself.

 ---